linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 other in the data plane and forwards the requests to the correct service.
 Make sure the gateway comes up successfully by running:

-TODO: not sure this will work in the laptop -> cloud case.
-TODO: should this all just be folded into a single command?

 ```bash
 for ctx in west east; do
   echo "Checking gateway on cluster: ${ctx} ........."